Sajida al-Rishawi: Court proceedings

 Al-Rishawi was later captured by Jordanian authorities and confessed on national television.
 She was shown making a filmed confession with an apparent suicide bomb device around her and a detonator in hand showing that the device failed to explode, but later retracted her confession.

 She was convicted of possessing explosives and intending to commit a terrorist attack, and sentenced to death by hanging by a Jordanian military court on 21 September 2006.
 She appealed this conviction but her appeal was dismissed in January 2007.
 At the time of her execution, she was still engaged in the process of appeal of her sentence.

-ISIL
+ISIL membership

 Al-Rishawi was reportedly the sister of a former close aide of deceased al-Qaeda in Iraq leader Abu Musab al-Zarqawi, named by some reports as Mubarak Atrous al-Rishawi, who was killed by US forces in Iraq.

 On 24 January 2015, the Islamic State of Iraq and the Levant (ISIL) offered to trade Japanese journalist Kenji Goto and spare Royal Jordanian Air Force Lieutenant Muath al-Kasasbeh for the release of Sajida al-Rishawi.
 Jordan put forward the option of exchanging al-Rishawi for al-Kasasbeh.
 The proposed exchange did not go further because ISIL failed to give plausible proof of al-Kasasbeh being alive; Goto was beheaded in late January 2015 and ISIL released video footage in early February 2015 of al-Kasasbeh being burned alive, although Jordanian intelligence officials reported his killing took place in early January 2015.